Iran hopes new UN nuclear chief will act 'neutrally'

 "Iran is ready to maintain and expand interaction and cooperation with the agency with goodwill and mutual respect," he added.
 Tensions with the United States have escalated sharply since it began reimposing crippling unilateral sanctions lifted under the nuclear deal.

-The European parties to the deal -- Britain, France, and Germany -- have repeatedly said they are committed to saving the accord, but their efforts have so far borne little fruit.
 Tehran has hit back by suspending its compliance with parts of the deal until sanctions relief is restored.

-"The path for diplomacy is open... the Europeans and especially the French are still trying to act on their commitments," Mousavi told state television.
-Yet the attempts have so far "failed to reach any tangible results" and "if the situation goes on as it is, (Iran) will most probably take the fourth step," he added.

-Iran has said it will unveil the fourth package of measures on Monday.
+It is due to unveil a fourth package of measures on Monday.
+(AFP) SCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)